spack/spack-infrastructure/gitlab-docker/README.md

  - browse to `localhost:8081`.
 (CDash instance)
  - login with name `root@docker.container` and cdash password
- - create a new project called "spack"
+ - create a new project called "spack".
+Make sure to check the "Public Dashboard" box.
+ - click on "My CDash" and generate an authentication token.

  - browse to `localhost:8080`.
 (Gitlab instance)
  - login with name `root` and gitlab password